kimtth/awesome-azure-openai-llm/README.md

     <summary>Extras</summary>

     - [Self-RAG](https://arxiv.org/pdf/2310.11511.pdf): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.11511)] 1. `Critic model C`: Generates reflection tokens (IsREL (relevant,irrelevant), IsSUP (fullysupported,partially supported,nosupport), IsUse (is useful: 5,4,3,2,1)).
 It is pretrained on data labeled by GPT-4.
 2. `Generator model M`: The main language model that generates task outputs and reflection tokens.
 It leverages the data labeled by the critic model during training.
 3. `Retriever model R`: Retrieves relevant passages.
-The LM decides if external passages (retriever) are needed for text generation. [git](https://github.com/AkariAsai/self-rag)
+The LM decides if external passages (retriever) are needed for text generation. [git](https://github.com/AkariAsai/self-rag) [17 Oct 2023]

     - [A Survey on Retrieval-Augmented Text Generation](https://arxiv.org/abs/2202.01110): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2202.01110)]: This paper conducts a survey on retrieval-augmented text generation, highlighting its advantages and state-of-the-art performance in many NLP tasks.
 These tasks include Dialogue response generation, Machine translation, Summarization, Paraphrase generation, Text style transfer, and Data-to-text generation.
+[2 Feb 2022]

     - [Retrieval meets Long Context LLMs](https://arxiv.org/abs/2310.03025): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.03025)]: We demonstrate that retrieval-augmentation significantly improves the performance of 4K context LLMs.
 Perhaps surprisingly, we find this simple retrieval-augmented baseline can perform comparable to 16K long context LLMs.
+[4 Oct 2023]

     - [FreshLLMs](https://arxiv.org/abs/2310.03214): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.03214)]: Fresh Prompt, Google search first, then use results in prompt.
-Our experiments show that FreshPrompt outperforms both competing search engine-augmented prompting methods such as Self-Ask (Press et al., 2022) as well as commercial systems such as Perplexity.AI. [git](https://www.github.com/freshllms/freshqa)
+Our experiments show that FreshPrompt outperforms both competing search engine-augmented prompting methods such as Self-Ask (Press et al., 2022) as well as commercial systems such as Perplexity.AI. [git](https://www.github.com/freshllms/freshqa) [5 Oct 2023]

     - [RECOMP: Improving Retrieval-Augmented LMs with Compressors](https://arxiv.org/abs/2310.04408): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.04408)]: 1.
 We propose RECOMP (Retrieve, Compress, Prepend), an intermediate step which compresses retrieved documents into a textual summary prior to prepending them to improve retrieval-augmented language models (RALMs).
 2. We present two compressors – an `extractive compressor` which selects useful sentences from retrieved documents and an `abstractive compressor` which generates summaries by synthesizing information from multiple documents.
 3. Both compressors are trained.
+[6 Oct 2023]

     - [Retrieval-Augmentation for Long-form Question Answering](https://arxiv.org/abs/2310.12150): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.12150)]: 1.
 The order of evidence documents affects the order of generated answers 2. the last sentence of the answer is more likely to be unsupported by evidence.
-3. Automatic methods for detecting attribution can achieve reasonable performance, but still lag behind human agreement. `Attribution in the paper assesses how well answers are based on provided evidence and avoid creating non-existent information.`
+3. Automatic methods for detecting attribution can achieve reasonable performance, but still lag behind human agreement. `Attribution in the paper assesses how well answers are based on provided evidence and avoid creating non-existent information.` [18 Oct 2023]

     </details>